-The background ERT image is shown alongside the flow and transport σ in Figure 5.7.
-The left figures (Figure 5.7a-b) are the plan and elevation view of the flow and transport σ and electrodes are shown for reference.
-The right figures (Figure 5.7c-d) are the inverted ERT images.
-The color scale for the ERT images have a maximum value that is one order of magnitude lower than for the flow and transport σ to so that the conductivity structure can be observed.
-In general, the plan views (Figure 5.7a and Figure 5.7c) show a similar structure, although the ERT σ (Figure 5.7c) structure is less resolved.
+The background ERT image is shown alongside the σ field computed from the flow and transport modeling results in Figure 5.7.
+The images on the left (Figure 5.8a-b) are the plan and elevation views of the flow and transport σ and electrodes are shown for reference.
+The images on the right (Figure 5.8c-d) are the inverted ERT images.
+The color scale for the ERT images has a maximum value that is one order of magnitude lower than for the flow and transport σ so that the conductivity structure can be observed.
+In general, the plan views (Figure 5.8a and Figure 5.8c) show a similar structure, although the ERT σ

+(Figure 5.8c) structure is less resolved.
 This is especially noticeable near the edges of the electrode grid, where measurement density is lower.

-Resolution with depth, from the surface to the basalt is shown in Figure 5.7b and Figure 5.7d for the groundwater model and ERT image, respectively.
-Using nearest-neighbor smoothness constraints within the water table (~70 m depth), the ERT inversion fit the data to a model with the least amount of structure that can satisfy the data.
-The ERT image shows limitations in its ability to resolve stratigraphy with depth relative to the stratigraphy represented in the groundwater model (Figure 5.7a and Figure 5.7b).
-For this electrode configuration, lateral stratigraphy is better resolved than with depth.
+Resolution with depth, from the surface to the basalt, is shown in Figure 5.8b and Figure 5.8d for the groundwater model and ERT image, respectively.
+Using nearest-neighbor smoothness constraints within the water table (~70-m depth), the ERT inversion fit the data to a model with the least amount of structure that can satisfy the data.
+The ERT image shows limitations in its ability to resolve stratigraphy with depth relative to the stratigraphy represented in the groundwater model (Figure 5.8a and Figure 5.8b).
+For this electrode configuration, stratigraphy is better resolved in the lateral directions than with depth.

-Figure 5.7.
+Figure 5.8.
 Flow and transport σ in plan view a) and elevation view b).
 Background ERT σ images are shown in plan view c) and elevation view with a 5:1 vertical exaggeration d).
 Color scales are one order of magnitude lower for the ERT σ relative to the flow and transport model σ to highlight the variability in conductivity structure of the ERT σ , which would otherwise not be visible.

-Time-lapse ERT imaging results are compared to the flow and transport σ in Figure 5.8 as logarithmic changes in conductivity relative to background.
+Time-lapse ERT imaging results are compared to the flow and transport σ in Figure 5.9 as logarithmic changes in conductivity relative to background.
 ERT images are shown as orange-shaded isosurfaces and the flow and transport model σ is shown as blue-shaded isosurfaces.
-The color scales differ between the two images because ERT image is less resolved than the flow and transport model σ .
+The color scales differ between the two images because ERT the image is less resolved than the flow and transport model-based σ .

 Images are shown for select years to represent early and late times in the injection migration.
-The first result shown is at 2025.25, 3 months after the tracer injections ceased at wells 699-49-69 and MW-10A (Figure 5.8a).
-While images before this date detected changes in bulk conductivity, 2025.25 is the first image of changes occurring near the injection wells.
+The first result shown is at 2020.25, 3 months after the tracer injections ceased at wells 699-49-69 and MW-10A (Figure 5.9a).
+While images before this date detected changes in bulk conductivity, 2020.25 is the first image of changes occurring near the injection wells.
 ERT imaging artifacts are also noted in these images, where ERT identifies changes that do not correspond to the flow and transport model σ .
-These are more evident in early times but dissipate at later times (Figure 5.8b).
-The ERT estimated σ overlaps the spatial extent of the flow and transport σ , and appears as more spatially extensive due to the limited resolution obtained in the inversion modeling.
+These are more evident in early times but dissipate at later times (Figure 5.9b).
+The ERT estimated σ overlaps the spatial extent of the flow and transport model-based σ , and appears as more spatially extensive due to the resolution limitations in the inversion modeling.

-Figure 5.8.
+Figure 5.9.
 Time-lapse ERT σ results alongside flow and transport σ conceptual site models.
 Both models are represented as isosurfaces of logarithmic change from background (year 2020) values.
 Simulations results are shown after the tracer injection has ceased at a) 2020.25; b) 2020.5; c) 2021; d) 2025; e) 2027; and f) 2034.